Top things you should know about City Year before applying

 Our service is in the education sector, but your career path does not need to be

 Just because we work in schools doesn’t mean we only want candidates who are interested in the education sector!
 We are looking for highly motivated individuals who have diverse interests, career aspirations and skill sets that will translate to working well with students.

-Our alumni go on to have successful careers in diverse fields—business, law, government, policy, health, and more, as well as in education.
-So, no matter what field you’re interested in, you’ll benefit from City Year’s robust training, exclusive benefits and resources, and professional development sessions.
+Our alums go on to have successful careers in diverse fields—business, law, government, policy, health and more, as well as in education.
+So, no matter what field you’re interested in, you’ll benefit from City Year’s robust training, exclusive benefits and resources and professional development sessions.

 You should start planning for service before it starts!